-New housing at a variety of income levels at both the Ashby and North Berkeley BART Stations will address the City's housing crisis, stem the displacement of residents- especially of the African American community in Berkeley-and support more equitable access to housing for lower-income families and individuals.
-New housing must also be created quickly to reflect the urgency of the climate and affordability crises, capturing the inherent environmental and equity benefits of walkable, affordable transit-oriented housing in Berkeley's most transit-rich areas.
+New housing at a variety of income levels at both the Ashby and North Berkeley BART Stations will address the City's housing crisis, stem the displacement of residents-especially of the African American community in Berkeley-and support more equitable access to housing for lower-income families and individuals.
+New housing must also be created quickly to reflect the urgency of the climate crisis, capturing the inherent environmental benefits of walkable, transit-oriented housing in Berkeley's most transit-rich areas.
 North Berkeley and Ashby will provide a new model for delivering affordable housing in neighborhoods that are rich in infrastructure and strategically located to make regional transit, economic opportunity, and community amenities more broadly and equitably accessible.

-A. Housing Priorities.
+- A. Housing Priorities.
 Maximize the number of new homes, and especially permanently affordable, deed-restricted homes.
-We anticipate a range of 500-1200 units at each station with a variety of unit sizes including units appropriate for multi-generational families/households.
+We anticipate a range of 500-1200 units at each station with a variety of unit sizes. - B. Urgency.
+Deliver new housing within 10 years, by 2031, to reflect the urgency of the climate and housing crises.

-- B. Urgency.
-Deliver new housing, including affordable units, within 10 years, by 2031, to reflect the urgency of the climate, affordability, and housing crises. - C. Affordable Housing Goal.
+- C. Affordable Housing Goal.
 The City and BART will strive to maximize the number of permanently affordable, deed-restricted housing units within the funding that can be identified. - 1.
 Affordable housing may be developed in multiple phases over a number of years. - 2.
 The amount of affordable housing which can be provided at each site within the 10-year time frame will depend on many outside factors including the availability of state and federal housing resources. - 3.
 At a minimum, at least 35% of the new units at each site will be restricted affordable housing.
 It is anticipated that each site could achieve at least 50% affordable housing, subject to the timely availability of financing. - 4.
-The City and BART will work together to support selected developers in proactively assembling affordable housing subsidies in order to exceed the 35% minimum. - 5.
+The City and BART will work together to support selected developers in proactively assembling affordable housing subsidies in order to exceed the minimum. - 5.
 If both sites are able to provide at least 50% affordable housing in a way that is financially feasible, and if additional funding becomes available, the priority for that additional funding would be to maximize the number of affordable units at Ashby station in recognition of the ongoing threat of displacement to the historic community of South Berkeley. - D. Income Targets: At least 35% of new housing at each site must be affordable to households earning an average of up to 60% of Area Median Income (AMI).
 Of that, at least 20% (or 7% of total units at each site) must be affordable to Extremely Low-income households, those earning up to 30% of AMI.
-Additional affordable units should prioritize Very Low Income (up to 50% of AMI) households and Low Income (up to 80%) households but may include some housing restricted with households with incomes up to 120% of AMI-, consistent with the more specific direction provided in the City-BART Memorandum of Agreement. - E. Sequencing.
+Additional affordable units should prioritize Very Low Income (up to 50% of AMI) households and Low Income (up to 80%) households but may include some housing restricted with households with incomes up to 120% of AMI. - E. Sequencing.
 Affordable housing should be built prior to, or along with, any market rate housing. - F. Displacement Prevention.
 Affordable housing should provide a preference for residents of Berkeley who are facing displacement, or who have been displaced from Berkeley in the past due to economic or discriminatory reasons. - G. Developer Selection.
-In the developer selection process, prioritize a nonprofit master developer or a partnership between a private developer and one or more communitybased organizations who have experience showing accountability towards equity goals in the City of Berkeley. - H. Developer Accountability.
-The selected developers must have a demonstrated commitment and feasible plans to produce affordable housing and be accountable for making affordability the first priority.
+In the developer selection process, prioritize a nonprofit master developer or a partnership between a private developer and one or more community-based organizations who have experience showing accountability towards equity goals in the City of Berkeley. - H. Developer Accountability.
+The selected developers must have a demonstrated commitment and feasible plans to produce affordable housing and be willing to be held accountable for making affordability the first priority.
 Selecting a developer who merely pledges a best effort to provide affordable units would not be sufficient.